Last Updated: February 03, 2025

 Is writing PSAT necessary for the SAT?

-The score reports will be available online for the candidate and their school within days instead of weeks.
+The score reports will be available online for the candidate and their school within days of taking the test.

 What is meant by Score Choice?